Sumanth-nxt/SubRedditETL/README.md

 ## Overview
 -----------

 In this project I have written python scripts to extract, transform, and load (ETL) Reddit data into a Redshift data warehouse.
-Also additional tools such as Apache Airflow, Celery, Doceker, PostgreSQL, Amazon S3, AWS Glue, Amazon Athena, and Amazon Redshift are used to create a Data warehouse on cloud.
+Also additional tools such as Apache Airflow, Celery, Docker, PostgreSQL, Amazon S3, AWS Glue, Amazon Athena, and Amazon Redshift are used to create a Data warehouse on cloud.

 ## Architecture
 -------------